bottledcode/RFC/drafts/records.md

 // ...
 $uid = 5; // somehow accidentally sets uid to an unrelated integer
 // ...
-updateUserRole($uid, 'admin'); // accidental passing of a non-sensical value for uid
+updateUserRole($uid, 'admin'); // accidental passing of a nonsensical value for uid
 ```

-Currently, the only solution to this is to use a class, but this requires significant boilerplate code.
+Currently, the only solution to this is to use a **class**, but this requires significant boilerplate code.
-Further, `readonly` classes have numerous edge cases and are rather unwieldy.
+Further, **readonly classes** have many edge cases and are rather unwieldy.

 #### The solution

-Like arrays, strings, and other values, `record` objects are strongly equal to each other if they contain the same
+Like arrays, strings, and other values, **record** objects are strongly equal (`===`) to each other if they contain the same
 values.

 Let’s take a look at the updated example, using a `record` type for `UserId`.